binaryphile/binaryphile.github.io/_posts/2018-09-22-approach-bash-like-a-developer-part-26-returning-values.md

 another_func $(myfunc)
 {% endhighlight %}

-The last good part is that using stdout is that it works with pipelines, because pipelines connect stdout to stdin.
-In that case, the command substitution is unnecessary.
+The other good part is that using stdout works with pipelines, because pipelines connect stdout to stdin.
+In that case, the command substitution is unnecessary, you just use the pipe character to take the output from the command on the left and feed it to the input of the command on the right.

-The bad part is that sometimes, if your function is complex, stdout has a way of accidentally getting output from other commands mixed into it if you aren't careful.
+One bad part about using stdout is that sometimes, if your function is complex, some commands you use in the function may generate some unexpected output.
+Since one output is the same as another to stdout, it can adulturate your intended return value.
 Most of the time that's not an issue, but it can surprise you.

-The other bad part about it is that it's not very performant.
-Command substitution creates a subshell, which involves creating a new process which mirrors the existing shell.
-While it may not sound intensive, it's a lot more than is required to just return a value in most languages.
-In fact, it's very expensive by comparison.
+The other bad part about it is that command substitution is not very performant.
+Command substitution creates a subshell, which involves creating a new process that mirrors the existing shell.
+While it may not look expensive, it's a lot more than just returning a value.
+In fact, it's very expensive for such a small thing.

-While you're probably not using bash because you care about performance, we'd still like our scripts to not be slower than they need to be, especially since they're already going to be slower than other languages.
+While performance probably isn't the first thing on your mind if you're using bash, we'd still like our scripts to not be slower than they need to be.
+Especially since they're already going to be slower than other languages.

 Global Variables
 ----------------

-I've already been poo-pooing the use of global variables, but this is how most people do it if they don't want the expense of a subshell.

-This can be fine, it just makes code less testable and reusable, since you're now tied to a particular variable name, and the calling code needs to be aware of the name.
-If other code happens to want the same variable name, they can conflict.
+I've discouraged the use of global variables because they require the caller and the function to agree on a variable name.
+That's bad because it ties namespaces together and can cause naming conflicts and subtle bugs.

+Most bash scripts do it anyway because you can't return hashes and arrays easily, and globals are the simplest way to get around that.

-One other disadvantage of global variables is that they can't be used to return values from subshells, since subshells are a copy of the parent shell and go away once they're done.
+Even so, globals have some other disadvantages, such as the fact that they can't be used to return values from subshells.
+Subshells are a copy of the parent shell and go away once they're done.
 Since pipelines invoke subshells for each part of the pipeline, the same is true of them as well.

-However, after all that, the global variable method is my preferred method.
-I just do one thing different which makes it more acceptable.
-To avoid namespace collisions, I adopt the convention of only ever using one specific global variable.
-I chose one which should have a minimal chance of accidentally being chosen by anyone else: double underscore.
+You can't return global values from subshells nor, by extension, any part of a pipeline.

+Subshells notwithstanding, you can at least do one thing to address the issue of namespace conflicts.
+If you adopt the convention of picking a specific global variable to always return your values, you can at least know that you won't have conflicts with any other variables, which is especially true of any code which follows the same convention.

-In some languages such as ruby and perl, the special single-underscore variable holds the last result, and that's what I'm getting at with this variable.
-Bash already has a single-underscore variable, however, so double-underscore is the next best thing.
+In some languages such as ruby and perl, the special single-underscore variable holds the last result.
+Underscore already has a special purpose in bash, so I choose the convention of a double-underscore as a return variable: `__`.

-Since I may use it in any function I write and therefore any function I may call, my variable has to be treated as ephemeral, just like the special *$?* expansion.
-It may, and probably will, change from line to line in my code, so in order to use its value, I need to immediately save it off into another variable.
-If you adopt it as a practice, the same will apply for you.
+Since it may be used in any function call it has to be treated as ephemeral, just like the special *$?* expansion.
+It may, and probably will, change from line to line, so in order to use its value, it needs to immediately be saved off into another variable.
+If you adopt this as a practice, the same will apply for you.

 So while this does use the global namespace, it avoids the concern of naming conflicts to the greatest possible extent.
 You also get the